Muyal-Jub/jub-ai/Readme.md

 # Installation

-Xel requires [Docker platform](https://www.docker.com/) and the [Docker-compose](https://docs.docker.com/compose/) to run.
+This requires [Docker platform](https://www.docker.com/) and the [Docker-compose](https://docs.docker.com/compose/) to run.

 The installation and deployment of this platform is done using virtual containers using the [Docker platform](https://www.docker.com/), and the [Docker-compose](https://docs.docker.com/compose/) tool for the deployment.
 If you want to deploy in a distributed environment, you need to configure a [Docker-swarm](https://docs.docker.com/engine/swarm/) cluster instead.

-_Note: To install xelhua on Windows, it is recommended to use docker in conjunction with [WSL2](https://www.ionos.mx/digitalguide/servidores/know-how/wsl2/) and install an operating system like Ubuntu or Centos._
+_Note: To install jub ai on Windows, it is recommended to use docker in conjunction with [WSL2](https://www.ionos.mx/digitalguide/servidores/know-how/wsl2/) and install an operating system like Ubuntu or Centos._

   ## 1.- Container images
-  The Xelhua modules can be generated in 2 ways: By using the source code to build the images from scratch, or by using the published images.
+  The Jub AI modules can be generated in 2 ways: By using the source code to build the images from scratch, or by using the published images.

   ### A) To build the images, use the following command: